 Why are there so many dairy allergies these days?

-Over the last 100 years, our breed of cows in the US have slowly changed from A2 to an inferior A1 breed which produces dairy which is much more difficult to digest.
+Over the last 100 years, our breed of cows in the US have slowly changed from A2 to an inferior A1 breed which produces a type of dairy which causes inflammation and is much more difficult to digest.
 90% of the cows in the US are this inferior genetic breed called A1 – and they contain A1 Beta Casein in the protein.
 In addition, these A1 cows are fed grains (often Genetically Modified grains- GMO), causing additional intestinal problems.

 In Europe, most the cows are Heirloom cows – A2 breed – which have A2 Beta Casein in the protein – much easier to digest, and they have much fewer issues with dairy over there.
-Goat dairy contains primarily A2 beta casein – so that’s why it’s easier to digest.
+Goat, sheep, and buffalo milk and cheese contains the easier to digest A2 beta casein – so that’s why it’s less likely to cause gas and/or skin rashes.

 Where can you get dairy from grassfed A2 cows?

-The only source I have found are from small farms around the country who have special A2 cows and/or sheep milk, goat milk, camel milk, and buffalo milk which are all A2 milk.
+There are small farms around the country who have special A2 cows and/or sheep milk, goat milk, camel milk, and buffalo milk which are all A2 milk.
 You can find farms that sell (and ship) these great raw grassfed milks at www.RealMilk.com.
 Another resource is FindRealFoodapp.com and search the site for camel milk, sheep milk, or buffalo milk.
+The app will help you find locations near you or locations who will ship to you.

 One of my favorite places to get amazing quality food is Miller’s Organic Farm (a hard working Amish farm).
 I’ve been ordering from them to feed my family since 2007.
 They ship to your door and have co-ops all over the country.